Kevin N. Anderson

 Salt Lake City, Utah 84111

 Business disputes can be very complex.
 Kevin Anderson has the professional experience and resources available at Fabian VanCott to assist clients in complex litigation cases when they are facing difficult problems or have already faced defeat.
-For example, Kevin led a team of Fabian VanCott attorneys in representing the co-owner of Crandall Canyon Mine in connection with catastrophic events at the Mine in August, 2007, in the court room, with the press, and with governmental authorities.
+For example, Kevin led a team of Fabian VanCott attorneys in representing the co-owner of Crandall Canyon Mine in connection with catastrophic events at the Mine in August 2007, in the court room, with the press, and with governmental authorities.
 As lead attorney, Kevin conducted negotiations involving multiple plaintiffs, insurance companies, and co-defendants to reach a settlement of all claims for all parties in less than two years.
 He also has prevailed in highly publicized cases against the NCAA and the FBI.
 Kevin has handled many cases in Utah, Nevada and other jurisdictions, involving employment agreements and alleged breaches of covenants not to compete.
-Kevin has assisted clients in matters related to the defense of reputation and corporate image, a variety of disputes dealing with contracts, force majeure, securities fraud, banking, real estate transactions, and intellectual property.
+Kevin has assisted clients in matters related to the defense of reputation and corporate image, a variety of disputes dealing with contracts, force majeure, securities fraud, banking, real-estate transactions, and intellectual property.
 Kevin is also an active mediator and arbitrator.
-He currently serves on the Executive Committee of the Utah Mining Association.
+He currently serves as the Chairman of the Utah Mining Association.